All Episodes

 But everything that we are now dealing with is unprecedented.

-They, as long as it's not them that uh that are being victimized by it, what do they care?
+As long as it's not them that are being victimized by it, what do they care?

 And yeah, I think that liberals would love nothing more than Donald Trump in a jail cell, never campaigning.

-I mean, the idea that he would have to sit through four trials and he can't leave he has to be there every day for the next two hundred and two days would suit them fine.
+I mean, the idea that he would have to sit through four trials and he can't leave.

-Well then Donald Trump can still by the way, Donald Trump can still win.
+And then Donald Trump can still, by the way, Donald Trump can still win.

 There's one thing that nobody can predict here.